toshikwa/soft-actor-critic.pytorch/README.md

 - Install `mujoco_py` following instructions [here](https://github.com/openai/mujoco-py).
 (You need a license)

 ## Training
 For training details, please refer to [the original paper](https://arxiv.org/pdf/1812.05905.pdf).
 I tested SAC agents only with learned temperature, which corresponds to blue lines of Figure 1 in the paper.
-Note that I plotted results with standard deviations of 10 seeds, although Figure 1 in the paper is with min/max of 10 seeds.

-### Hopper-v2
+#### Hopper-v2

 Train 1000000 steps with learned temperature.